c++ - Best STL containers to avoid heap fragmentation -

 in pseudo code below, i'm not sure i've made right choices avoid heap fragmentation.

-filelist.clear() scan disks , build "filelist", std::set of file paths matching pattern. // filepaths named date, eg 20160530.051000, intrinsically ordered foreach(filepath in filelist) { if (alreadyhavefiledetails(filepath)) continue; // otherwise collect file details fileinfostruct; // size, contents, mod fileinfomap[time_t date] = fileinfostruct; } // fileinfomap ordered collection of information structs of 100,000 files // traverse list in order foreach (fileinfo in fileinfomap) { if (meetscondition(fileinfo)) { teventinfo event = makeeventinfo() eventlist.push_back(event); } }
+filelist.clear() scan disks , build "filelist", std::set of file paths matching pattern. // filepaths named date, eg 20160530.051000, intrinsically ordered foreach(filepath in filelist) { if (alreadyhavefiledetails(filepath)) continue; // otherwise collect file details fileinfostruct; // size, contents, mod fileinfomap[time_t date] = fileinfostruct; } // fileinfomap ordered collection of information structs of 100,000 files // traverse list in order foreach (fileinfo in fileinfomap) { if (meetscondition(fileinfo)) { teventinfo event = makeeventinfo() eventlist.push_back(event); } } and above sequence repeats forever.

 so choice of containers, i've used (or need):